 We will see the genes that influence weight diet effectiveness.
 Some genes affect the tendency to gain weight, the difficulty of being satisfied and the desire to eat.
 The most effective diet is not the same for everyone, and the answer may be in our genes.
 Your genetic information can be your best ally when planning your menu and achieve your goals.

 Our genetic analysis is a transparent and straightforward report on the predispositions that your genes tell us you can have.
 If you want to get the most out of your genetic information, our advice is to hire the services of a professional in genetic counselling.

 The genetic information provided by 24genetics is valid only for research, information and educational uses.
 It is not valid for clinical use.

 Questions and answers:

 We send our DNA kits to any country in the world.
 You can choose free Standard Shipping or Express Shipping (round trip).
-We have many warehouses worldwide, so we will send from the closest point possible.
+We have many warehouses worldwide so that we will send from the closest point possible.
 Europe and USA feature free Express Shipping.
 Some Packs offer free Express Shipping worldwide.

 These are some of the Scientific Reports that we use for this Nutrigenetic test :

-- Genome-wide association scan shows genetic variants in the FTO gene are associated with the obesity-related trait
+- Genome-wide association scan shows genetic variants in the FTO gene are associated with the obesity-related trait.

 - Mediterranean diet reduces the adverse effect of the TCF7L2-rs7903146 polymorphism on cardiovascular risk factors and stroke incidence: a randomized controlled trial in a high-cardiovascular-risk population.